-The CCC has an agreement with CAL FIRE and Federal Agencies to provide fire and support crews.

-Refer to Chapter 30 for ordering.
+The CCC has an agreement with CAL FIRE, USDA Forest Service, Bureau of Land Management and National Park Service to provide fire and support crews Refer to Chapter 30 for ordering.

 FAA and Forest Service Region 5

 This agreement outlines procedures and responsibilities for temporary airport traffic control tower services for firefighting activities within the Forest Service Region 5.
 Each GACC will keep a copy of the agreement.